Landscape photography workshop

 Holy Island is rich in history, being a seat of Christianity dating back to the 7th century, and this history provides much material for the photographer.

 The island can’t be beaten as a location for a day’s photography.
 This popular photography workshop will visit a number of sites across the island, including the harbour area with its iconic upturned boats, the area around the magnificent Priory and, of course, Lindisfarne Castle – perched on its distinctive rocky outcrop.
-The workshop is timed so that the workshop will take place when the causeway is closed.
-This means that the island should be quieter and there will be more scope for shooting water in around the harbour.
-The workshop finishes at sunset when, if the weather is good, there should be wonderful warm evening light illuminating the island.
+The workshop is timed to take place when the causeway is closed to traffic.
+Holy Island is at its most serene when the causeway is closed as there are generally fewer tourists around.
+There is also more scope for shooting water lapping in and around the harbour area.
+The workshop finishes in the evening when, if the weather is good, there should be wonderful warm evening light illuminating the island.

 Don’t hesitate to contact me if you’d like to take part in this workshop or if you’d just like more information about this or any other workshop.